-Day Students - rules apply from the time they leave home until the end of the school day (1800 hours or whenever an after-school activity is finished) or until they have returned home.
-When a day student is involved in an incident with a boarder, both students are jointly and equally subject to the school rules, and those rules governing the conduct of boarders.
+Day Students - rules apply from the time students leave home until they have returned home.
+When a day student is involved in an incident with a boarder, both students are jointly and equally subject to the school rules, and to those rules governing the conduct of boarders.

 Boarding Students - rules apply throughout the school term except for weekend leave and other periods of leave.
-Trips and Activities off site - rules also apply for trips or activities which take place off site, whether in term time or during school holidays.
+Trips and Activities off-site - rules also apply for trips or activities which take place off-site, whether in term time or during school holidays.

-The rules also apply to students when they are outside the jurisdiction of the school (i.e. after school for day students, plus weekends, exeats and holidays) if their or another's safety, or if the culture or reputation of the school is considered to have been compromised.
+The rules also apply to all students when they are outside the jurisdiction of the school (i.e. in the care of parents/carers) if their safety or another's safety, or the culture or reputation of the school, is considered to have been compromised.

 The table below is a list of Sevenoaks School rules.
-It indicates the rules, reasons for them and what a student might reasonably expect to occur if they breach these rules.
+It indicates the rules and the reasons for them, and what a student might reasonably expect to occur if they breach these rules.